AnsibleShipyard/ansible-mesos/README.md

 ansible-mesos
 =============

 Mesos Playbook for Ansible, with multi-master zookeeper support and docker and native mesos executors configured.
-Install this on Ubuntu 14.04 LTS.
-RHEL/Centos is partially supported, you may have issues around Zookeeper.
+Install this on Ubuntu 14.04 LTS or RHEL/Centos 6.5.
+RHEL/Centos 7 will fail with zookeeper issues.
 [Read the blog post](http://blog.michaelhamrah.com/2014/06/setting-up-a-multi-node-mesos-cluster-running-docker-haproxy-and-marathon-with-ansible/) for a descriptive overview of how this relates to running the [mhamrah/ansible-mesos-playbook](https://github.com/mhamrah/ansible-mesos-playbook).

 NOTE: This role requires the following roles: